TelluIoT/gateway-entrust/README.md

 `cd gateway-entrust`

-## 2.5.
-[Optional] Install zerotier to enable remote access
+## 3. [Optional] Install zerotier to enable remote access
 chmod -x zerotier_install.sh
 sudo zerotier_deploy.sh

-# if the gateway is setup with remote access, it needs to be enabled in the zerotier admin together with username and password of the device.
-Further steps can be done remotely, or directly in the gateway
+if the gateway is setup with remote access, it needs to be enabled in the zerotier admin together with username and password of the device.
+Further steps can then be done remotely (or locally if preferred)

-## 3. Run the docker setup script to copy files and install Docker-Compose:
+## 4. Run the docker setup script to copy files and install Docker-Compose:
 `sudo sh script.sh`

-## 4. Download and run several Docker containers defined in docker-compose.yml at once:
+## 5. Download and run several Docker containers defined in docker-compose.yml at once:

 `sudo docker-compose up`